mmattel/Raspberry-Pi-Setup/README.md

 ### Install and Configure Netplan

-The interfaces will be setup with Netplan so that either eth0 or wlan0 will get configured where eth0 has the higher priority than wlan0.
+The interfaces will be setup so that either eth0 or wlan0 will get configured where eth0 has the higher priority than wlan0.
 This means that at least one but not both will get configured.
 If the LAN is connected, use this, but if not use the WLAN - both with the same network address making it easy to switch over without hassles.

 The netplan package is available in the [debian package](https://packages.debian.org/stable/net/netplan.io) list and available to RPi.